bufbuild/knit/README.md

 ## Schema first
 Because Knit builds on top of Protocol Buffers, it is schema first.
-This makes the Knit clients strongly typed, improving the developer experience, and gives access to all the tooling, like the [buf CLI], that proto schemas have for linting, formatting, breaking change detection, and multi-language code generation.
+This makes the Knit clients strongly typed, improving the developer experience, and gives access to all the tooling that proto schemas have for linting, formatting, breaking change detection, and multi-language code generation.
+See the [buf CLI] for example.

-💡 This also means that Knit client queries are fully typed TS object literals, and code generation is required once for schema and not per query.
+This also means that Knit client queries are actual TypeScript object literals, and code generation is required only once, not per query.

 ## Relations between services
 Relations extend the available fields in a type without needing to modify